Pricing

 Hourly vs flat-rate cleaning in Edmonton: which is fairer?

-Hourly billing vs flat-rate pricing — when each is honest, when each is a trap.
-The two scenarios where flat-rate is the right answer and two where hourly is.
+Hourly billing vs flat per-visit pricing — when each is honest, when each is a trap.
+Why we moved every residential and office service to flat per-visit tiers in 2026, and where hourly still belongs.

 TL;DR